actonmass/actonmass.org/_pages/the-campaign.md

 # The Massachusetts State House is broken.

 Year after year legislation that would uplift the lives of millions is delayed, made less ambitious, or killed behind closed doors.
-This pattern plays out despite clear demands from constituents on a long list of policies.
+This pattern plays out despite clear support from constituents on a long list of policies.

 Why is it that, despite a Democratic veto-proof majority, the State House fails to pass widely popular and desperately needed legislation year after year?